trinodb/trino/presto-docs/src/main/sphinx/security/password-file.rst

 Password files utilizing the bcrypt format can be created using the `htpasswd <https://httpd.apache.org/docs/current/programs/htpasswd.html>`_ utility from the `Apache HTTP Server <https://httpd.apache.org/>`_.
-The cost must be specified, as Presto enforces a higher minimum cost than the default.
+The cost must be specified, as Trino enforces a higher minimum cost than the default.

 Create an empty password file to get started: